10th Cavalry Regiment (United States)

 The 10th Cavalry Regiment is a unit of the United States Army.
 Formed as a segregated African-American unit, the 10th Cavalry was one of the original "Buffalo Soldier" regiments in the post–Civil War Regular Army.
-It served in combat during the Indian Wars in the western United States, the Spanish–American War in Cuba and in the Philippine–American War.
+It served in combat during the Indian Wars in the western United States, the Spanish–American War in Cuba, Philippine–American War and Mexican Revolution.
 The regiment was trained as a combat unit but later relegated to non-combat duty and served in that capacity in World War II until its deactivation in 1944.